NVIDIA/NVFlare/examples/xgboost/histogram-based/README.md

 since each site might save the HIGGS dataset in different places.

 Then you can use admin client to submit the job via `submit_job` command.

+## Customization

+The provided XGBoost executor can be customized using Boost parameters provided in `xgboost_params` argument.

+If the parameter change alone is not sufficient and code changes are required, a custom executor can be implemented to make calls to xgboost library directly.

+The custom executor can inherit the base class `FedXGBHistogramExecutorSpec` and implement the `xgb_train()` and `load_data()` method.